PDXpert PLM Software

 - Enter the labor rate as the Unit cost per default unit.

-Applying labor items §
+Applying labor items§

 You can use the new labor item(s) as you would any other part.
 A cost roll-up includes the total labor cost in a multi-level product, and a pick list sums labor time per skill.

 Changes to a specific labor rate (say, increasing the Labor, assembly cost from $24/hr to $26/hr) will automatically affect all assemblies that use that labor item.
+New cost reports will immediately show the results of the new labor rate.

-Adding labor items to BOM §
+Adding labor items to BOM§

 Add the labor item to a BOM and set the Quantity of time required per assembly.